rgluys/Python-Fundamentals/README.md

 **Overview:**

 The purpose of this document is demonstrate Python programming fundamentals and save time by replace the need for a live technical assessment.
 I wrote a game of tic-tac-toe in Python based on a challenge in the Python Institute's basic certification course.
-You will observe a wide range of Python and coding practices included like logging, functions, basic operations, data storage formats, and logical expressions.
+You will observe a wide range of Python and coding practices such as docstrings, logging, functions, basic operations, data storage formats, and logical expressions such as if/else and while statements.

 ## Tic-Tac-Toe Game

-This is a Python Institute Challenge, written for Google Colab/Jupyter Notebook execution.
-It is a monlithic program written entirely in Python and leverages standard python libraries and the random, sys, logging, and datetime libraries.
+This is based on a Python Institute Challenge.
+It is written for Google Colab/Jupyter Notebook execution.
+It is a monlithic program written entirely in Python and leverages standard python libraries as well as the random, sys, logging, and datetime libraries.

 **Game Overview**

-This is the game of tic-tac-toe.
-The board is, first, drawn on screen with a number representing each square from 1-9.
-Secondly, the computer always makes the first move by entering an 'X' in the center square.
-The player selects an available square by indicating the  number listed on their chosen square.
+The classic game of tic-tac-toe.
+The board is, first, printed on screen with a number representing each square from 1-9.
+The computer always makes the first move by entering an 'X' in the center square.
+The player, then, selects an available square by indicating the  number listed on their chosen square.
 An 'O' is entered in the square they select.
 With the computer's remaining moves, a random square is selected from the remaining available squares.
-Turns are alternated until a winner is achieved by entering 3 of their letters in-a-row either up-and-down, across, or diaganally.
-The winner will display on the screen and the game is over once a victor is achieved.
+Turns are alternated until a winner is achieved by either player obtaining 3 of their letters in-a-row.
+The available ways to win are up-and-down, across, or diaganally.
+When a winner is achieved a message prints on screen saying who won and that the game is over.

-You will see that basic logging has been implemented and this sample contains functions, loops, logical expressions, and numerous basic operations.

 Here is a list of the steps used to generate the application from a functional perspective.
-Each application function is noted and called within each step.
+Each function in the application is noted and called within each step.
 The step, also, contain a short description of what the function does:

 **Functional programming steps:**
 1. Call new_game and set the sign to X (Pc's move) and build the board.